 The state board proposed at Convention on June 3, 2017, that the League undertake a study of education issues in NH.
 The membership in attendance approved the concept of the study.
-More details on the proposal to come.
-For now we are highlighting some of the education issues that members have brought to our attention on this page.
+Click here for the pdf of the study scope and introduction as determined by the steering committee at their first meeting on July 18, 2017.

 Inclusion here does not indicate a League position, as we have not yet begun the important study process.

-Education Freedom Savings Accounts
+Education Freedom Savings Accounts (2017 session)

 SB 193-FN, establishing education freedom savings accounts for students, and related HB 647 relating specifically to students with disabilities, are wending their way thru the NH Legislature (spring 2017).
 Read one state representative's take on the implications of these two bills for state funding of private education.

 Click here for pdf of Rep. Marjory Porter's view.

 UPDATE: SB 193 passed the Senate, was retained by the House for further study.
 The House education committee held a work session on this bill on June 8, 2017.
 More sessions may be held before November.

 HB647 " establishing education freedom savings accounts for children with disabilities" was tabled by the House in February.

 An amended bill to study education funding and adequacy and also to study the structure of the NH Dept of Education has passed both bodies in NH Legislature.
 Those studies will begin this summer; we encourage League members to follow the work of the joint special committee.
 Reports will be posted here.
 The bill is now Chaptered Law 0190

 and the committee is described as a Study Committee.
 Meetings will be posted on the General Court website: http://www.gencourt.state.nh.us/statstudcomm/